 Preparing for a Situation Where You Need Your Own Care

 For high-income working parents, an untimely death may not actually be the worst economic catastrophe that could happen to your family.
 Unfortunately, we are actually 5 times more likely to become incapacitated than to die before our time.
 Good medical insurance should cover the expenses associated with your illness or injury, but only disability insurance can replace your income.
 Even worse, your family may have to make tough decisions about what amount to spend on your care versus providing your children with the opportunities they expected to have before you had to stop working.

 Influencing Who Gets Custody of Your Children

 The truth is that no legal document you sign will automatically determine who gets custody of your children should you and their other parent not be able to take care of them.
 That decision will always be made by a judge according to who they think is in your child’s “best interests” after reviewing all the evidence, interviewing the candidates and hearing the opinions of social workers and other family members.
-You can however prepare a Pre-Need Guardianship Declaration to make clear who you would want that guardian to be.
-If the Declaration meets all the legal requirements, the judge must presume that appointing the person you chose would serve your child’s best interests, thereby forcing anyone who disagrees to prove otherwise.
+You can however prepare legal documents to make clear who you would want that guardian to be.
+If they meet all the legal requirements, the judge must presume that appointing the person you chose would serve your child’s best interests, thereby forcing anyone who disagrees to prove otherwise.